mblomdahl/tfc-vs4345-k8s/README.md

     "aws-load-balancer-controller   2/2     2            2           22h"

-### 4. Deploy the Nginx Ingress Controller for Kubernetes and Verify
+### 4. Configure the Nginx Ingress Controller for Kubernetes and Verify

 Deploy the Nginx Ingress Controller, "Option 1", by following the AWS [External Access to Kubernetes](https://aws.amazon.com/premiumsupport/knowledge-center/eks-access-kubernetes-services/)